Horse64/core.horse64.org/docs/Modules, Packages, Imports.md

 The **main entrypoint is the `main` function** you have to declare somewhere for your program.

-Summed up: `my/random/folder/codefile.h64` becomes a module that can be imported as `my.random.folder.codefile` for use.
+Summed up: `my/random/dir/codefile.h64` becomes a module that can be imported as `my.random.dir.codefile` for use.

 Neighboring modules are automatically imported
 ----------------------------------------------

-Neighbor modules in the same subfolder also always get pulled in and processed.
+Neighbor modules in the same subdirectory also always get pulled in and processed.
 Example:

 *In file `mymodule/neighbor.h64`:*
 ```Horse64